John-hack321/John-hack321/README.md

 <h1>💫 About Me</h1>

 <p>Hey there!
-I'm <strong>John Okello</strong>, a full-stack engineer and aspiring entrepreneur based in Nairobi.
-I architect production-grade backends using <strong>Docker</strong>, <strong>PostgreSQL</strong>, and <strong>FastAPI</strong>, with a strong focus on security, automation, and scalable infrastructure.</p>
+I'm <strong>John Okello</strong>, a full-stack engineer, poetic builder, and aspiring founder based in Nairobi.
+I craft scalable backends with <strong>Docker</strong>, <strong>PostgreSQL</strong>, and <strong>FastAPI</strong>, and prototype expressive frontends using <strong>Next.js</strong>, <strong>React</strong>, and <strong>TypeScript</strong>.</p>

-<p>Currently a senior at the <strong>University of Nairobi</strong> pursuing a BSc in Computer Science, I'm actively building fintech and chess platforms tailored for African markets — blending real-time multiplayer logic, secure transactions, and mobile-first design.</p>
+<p>Currently a senior at the <strong>University of Nairobi</strong> (Computer Science), I’m building fintech and chess platforms tailored for African markets — blending real-time multiplayer logic, secure transactions, and mobile-first design.
+I’ve recently added <strong>Node.js + Express</strong> to my backend toolkit, expanding my reach across stacks and ecosystems.</p>

+<p>🎮 Game dev has always been a quiet dream — now I’m making space for it.
+I’m learning <strong>Rust</strong> for performance-driven game engines and experimenting with <strong>Python</strong> for playful prototypes.
+I believe games can be more than entertainment — they can be stories, communities, and tools for change.</p>

+<p>🙏 I’m also passionate about starting a <strong>faith-driven tech community</strong> in my hometown — a space where church friends can explore code, creativity, and purpose.
+Tech isn’t just about innovation; it’s about impact, and I want to build bridges where none exist.</p>

 <p>🔧 I specialize in:</p>
 <ul>
-  <li>Modular backend design with CI/CD workflows</li>
+  <li>Modular backend architecture with CI/CD workflows</li>
   <li>Secure user management and privilege separation</li>
   <li>Infrastructure automation and volume provisioning</li>
   <li>Frontend prototyping with React, Tailwind, and React Native</li>